Malicious Selling Strategies in E-Commerce Livestream: A Case Study of Alibaba's Taobao and ByteDance's TikTok: Discussion

-In the interview study, the participants mentioned several types of streamers as professional, i.e., professional streamers, celebrity streamers, and influencer streamers.
-Participants showed a consistent preference for ``top streamers,'' who are on the top of streamers rank list.
-The most frequently mentioned streamers are Li Jiaqi and Viya, who are contracted as professional streamers on Taobao livestream platform.
-The two streamers' sales account for 35\% of 11/11 Taobao livestream shopping festival in 2019~\cite{knowledge1111}.
-Some participants watched livestream commerce hosted by celebrities.
-Participants also watched Internet influencers' livestream and shop in their channels.
-Before starting livestream selling, these Internet influencers shared self-generated content (short videos) on Douyin and drew a large base of fans.
-Participants' trust and preference towards these professional streamers are due to their professionalism in choosing high-quality products and introducing products, and their authenticity within or outside of platforms.
+In the interview study, the participants mentioned several types of professional streamers, i.e., professional streamers, celebrity streamers, and influencer streamers.
+Some participants watched livestream e-commerce hosted by celebrities.
+Participants also watched influencers' livestreams and shopped in their channels.
+Before starting livestream selling, these influencers shared self-generated content (short videos) on TikTok and drew a large base of fans.
+Participants' trust and preference towards these professional streamers was due to their professionalism in choosing high-quality products and introducing products, and their authenticity within or outside of platforms.
 To fight against malicious selling, more professional streamers are needed.